ncsa/qdl/README.md

 # How to build it

+By building it, I mean a complete recompile and the creation of artifacts suitable for release.
 Get the sources from [GitHub](https://github.com/ncsa/qdl) and clone to 'NCSA_DEV_INPUT'.
 You should then be able to build the system by issuing